-Aggressive DUI & DWI Defense for all of Passaic and Bergen County, New Jersey
+Aggressive DUI & DWI Defense for All of New Jersey

 Everyone makes mistakes.
 Every year, millions of people misjudge the amount of alcohol they consume and decide to drive while intoxicated.
 Driving while intoxicated is a serious charge and having qualified legal advice and representation is essential to protecting your rights.
 Police officers also make mistakes when administering Breathalyzer tests or when placing drivers under arrest.
 It’s a DWI attorney’s job to analyze the circumstances of a DWI arrest and make sure that the rights of the accused weren’t violated.

-If you are looking for an attorney who handles cases involving DUI and DWI near Westwood, NJ, contact The Law Firm of Walter K. Schreyer.
-We have more than 35 years experience working with DUI/DWI defense, and we always fight hard for our clients.
+If you are looking for an attorney who handles cases involving DUI and DWI near Westwood, NJ, contact Schreyer Law Firm LLC.
+We have more than 40 years of experience working with DUI/DWI defense, and we always fight hard for our clients.